 Angelica and I went out to The Mission last night for the Dia de los Muertos celebration.
-We didn’t make it last year, but compared to 2009 it seemed like the procession was smaller, but there were still about a bajillion people out in various states of costume and makeup – some of it very impressive and well-done.
+We didn’t make it last year, but compared to 2009 it seemed like the procession was smaller, even if there were still about a bajillion people out in various states of costume and makeup, some of it very impressive and well-done.

 Day of the Dead isn’t just about goth kids having an excuse to wear makeup (like they need one) or the Burning Man crowd building stuff for the procession—although there’s usually plenty of both.
 It’s a very significant cultural/spiritual event with real meaning for the organizers and participants.
 (I know, way to go Captain Understatement!)
-The altars in the park were amazing as always and aside from the Steve Jobs and Dio altars, they all appeared to be very personal and emotional affairs.
-One woman had built an altar for her husband (I think) and was there telling folks about how awesome he was in an almost joyful way – very touching and cool.
+The altars in the park were striking as always and aside from the Steve Jobs and Dio altars, they all appeared to be very personal and emotional affairs.
+One woman had built an altar for her husband (I think) and was there telling folks about how awesome he was in an almost joyful way.
+Very touching and cool.

 I’m not very good at taking photos at night, but here are a few that turned out.
 Maybe my resolution for 2012 should be learn to take photos for realsies.

 I decided to try taking videos with my point ‘n’ shoot camera*, and they actually turned out kinda cool so I posted them on the YouTubes.
 Here’s one of huge glowing jellyfish dancing down the street.